Tarun-webengineer/I-pay/README.md

 - Hero section completed
 - I still don't have any images (thinking of making with AI)

+---

+### Day 4
+- Features section completed
+- Still not have any image

+---

+### Day 5
+- New cards are made
+- You can check the deatils of the payments with these cards

 ## 🚧 Status
 Currently under active development.